 Putonghua.
 He has an Executive MBA from the J.L.
 Kellogg Graduate School

-of Management, Northwestern University and Hong Kong University
+of Management, Northwestern University and Hong Kong University of Science And

-Science in Electrical Engineering degree from Northwestern University.
+Electrical Engineering degree from Northwestern University.

 Analyst - Equities